IBM-Cloud/docs/services/IoT/applications/libraries/java.md

 ## Handling status updates from devices
 {: #handling_device_status_updates}

 To process the status updates that are received by your subscriptions, you need to register a status event callback method.
-The messages are returned as an instance of the Status class, which contains the following parameters:
+For `Connect` and `Disconnect` status events, the messages are returned as an instance of the Status class, which contains the following parameters:

-The following parameters are set for both ``Connect`` and ``Disconnect`` status events:

 | Parameter     |Data type     |
 |----------------|----------------|